Economy of Ohio: Telecommunications, data, and information technology

 Hyland Software, headquartered in Westlake, is the developer of the enterprise content management software OnBase.

 In the second half of 2010, telecommunications companies announced $540 million in investments and projects in the state, to result in over 20,000 new employment positions.

 Major telecommunication employers with headquarters in the state include Cincinnati Bell, Ohio Bell, a subsidiary of AT&T in Cleveland; Ohio Telecom in Port Clinton, RACO Industries in Blue Ash, First Communications in Akron, and Horizon Telcom, Inc. in Chillicothe.
 Companies with operations in the state include L-3 Communications, Time Warner, AT&T, Verizon, Sprint, SBA Networks, Collabera Inc., Cavalier Telephone, Waveland Communications, Embarq, Open Range Communications, Russell Cellular, and Windstream Communications.
 Frontier Communications in 2010 announced $150 million in investment in the state to upgrade systems and high-speed internet services.

 Although since overshadowed by Silicon Valley, Ohio played a major role in the development of the American information technology sector during the 1960s.
 Dayton was the birthplace of LexisNexis, the first successful computer-assisted legal research service.
 The Ohio Computer Library Center transformed into the Online Computer Library Center as it expanded to serve libraries around the world; today, it goes by the name OCLC and is still based in Dublin.

 Today, Miamisburg-based Teradata is the world's largest data warehousing and enterprise analytics company, and Richfield-based OEConnection is the world's largest online automotive parts exchange, or OPSX.
-One Call Now, headquartered in Troy, is the nation's largest information notification service and part of INC Magazine's fastest-growing companies list three years in a row, while OneCommand, headquartered in Mason, is an integrated and automated, personalized communications firm.
+One Call Now, headquartered in Troy, is the nation's largest information notification service and part of INC Magazine's fastest-growing companies list three years in a row, while OneCommand, headquartered in Mason, is an integrated, automated and personalized communications firm.